Gallo13/DigitalSignalProcessing/README.md

 All Matlab Projects created for Digital Signal Processing

-All of these assignments are from [insert textbooks]
+All of these assignments are from Signals and Systems 2nd Edition and Computer Explorations in Signals and Systems Using MATLAB

-djia. is the data for the final assignment and not created by me.
-It was from the textbook and matlab itself.
+djia.mlx is the data for the final assignment and it is from the textbook and matlab itself.
+All mlx versions of assingments are on local computer.